mhempstock/ukriverlevels/README.md

-# Uk River Levels app for splunk
+# UK River Levels app for splunk

 This application uses the environment agency’s API to produce metrics on the UK river levels.